neil-hs/collectionbuilder-csv/README.md

 ## Configuring a New Site from this Template

-To configure a new site using this template, follow these steps:
+To configure a new site using this template customized for Your Company, follow these steps:

 1. Edit the `_config.yml` file to set your site-specific information:
-   - `url`: The full URL where your site will be hosted (e.g., https://heritagestudios.co.nz)
+   - `url`: The full URL where your site will be hosted (e.g., https://yourcompanydomain.com)
-   - `baseurl`: The path on the domain if your site is not at the root (e.g., /digital/collection)
+   - `baseurl`: The path on the domain if your site is not at the root (e.g., /your-base-path)
    - `title`: The title of your site as it will appear in the banner
    - `tagline`: A short phrase or tagline for your site
    - `description`: A brief description of your collection for meta tags